-Falmouth survived the battle, but later that year the Germans set a submarine trap off the Yorkshire coast, which the squadron ran into.
-Falmouth was damaged and sunk on 19 August off Skipsea, on the coast of the East Riding of Yorkshire.
+Falmouth survived the battle, but later that year, the Germans set a submarine trap off the Yorkshire coast, which the squadron ran into.
+Falmouth was damaged and sunk on 19 August off Skipsea, on the East Riding of Yorkshire coast.

 HMS Monarch scored several hits to the German fleet at the Battle of Jutland, with no damage in return.

-After being decommissioned in 1922, Monarch was towed out to the English Channel to be used as a target ship.
+After being decommissioned in 1922, Monarch was towed out to the English Channel as a target ship.
 She was sunk off the Isles of Scilly in 1925, some 33 nautical miles outside English territorial waters, after being used as a gunnery target by ships and aircraft.

 HMS Warspite was a fast battleship in the 5th Battle Squadron under Admiral Beatty and sustained considerable punishment from the German battlecruisers.

-Nevertheless, she was able to engage the German battle cruisers König, Grosser Kurfürst, and Markgraf during the battle.
+Nevertheless, she could engage the German battle cruisers König, Grosser Kurfürst, and Markgraf during the battle.
 Damage from a shell hitting the ship caused her steering to jam as she later attempted a turn, forcing her to go through two full circles in the water before regaining control.

 The wide circles caused her to head towards the enemy, and she drew much enemy fire which would otherwise have been directed at other British ships.
 She sustained 13 direct hits and continued with steering trouble, so she was ordered back to Rosyth and survived the battle.